 - You overspend- It’s easy to justify spending on whatever you want when you have a high income.
 The problem is, if you don’t have a plan for how you spend money, a high income is never enough.
 You must have a plan (see below).

 - You have a spending problem- You may have a lack of self control that needs to be addressed.
 This can be the result of conditions such as a shopping addiction, obsessive-compulsive behavior, or bipolar disease.
 You may need to seek treatment from a professional who can help you deal with these issues.

 - Money is just too easy to spend- Credit cards and payment apps don't feel like real money.
 Swiping and signing don't hurt as much as using cash.
 Therefore you end up overspending before you even realize what you've done.

 - You don't have a plan- No matter how high or low the income, most people end up living paycheck to paycheck because they don’t have a plan.
 When you don't keep close track of your money you will spend until the money runs out.
-Then you get your next paycheck and do it all over again.
+Then you get to the next payday and do it all over again.
 Without a proper plan you never really know where all your money goes.